Vyral/base-template/_posts/2019-07-19-what-the-looming-recession-means-for-our-housing-market.md

 A recent Wall Street Journal poll of 73 economists found that **the majority believe a recession is coming in 2020**.
 Current homebuyers in the market echo these predictions, with 70% believing a recession will come in the next few years.

 What does this mean in terms of our housing market?
 Nationwide, home prices continue to slow in growth.
 On top of that, the number of homes sales has slowed down too.
 This reminds me of the time between 2006 and 2008, but do we automatically think history will repeat itself?
-I don’t think so, and there are a couple reasons why.
+I don’t think so, and there are a couple of reasons why.

 First of all, unlike in 2008, **there aren’t a ton of bad mortgages out there.** Back then, practically anyone could qualify for a mortgage.
 These days, a lot of rule changes have been implemented to protect the future of the housing market.&nbsp;